-There were stark differences between our original planned timeline, shown in Figure 21: Gantt Chart created as part of the capstone proposal in September 2021, and the actual development of the project, shown in Figure 22: Gantt Chart created in December 2021 that reflects progress made throughout the semester.
+There were stark differences between our original planned timeline, shown in Figure, and the actual development of the project, shown in Figure .
 There were three main factors that influenced these differences.
 The first was parts ordering and supply chain issues due to Covid-19.
 The pandemic crippled the supply chain for many electronic devices.
 This not only limited part selection, but also meant severely increased shipping times for many parts.
 Our firmware development was most impacted by this, as for several devices we were unable to make significant progress without having the hardware to interface with.
 Our mechanical development was also impeded by supply chain issues and was further hindered by the time it took to print 3D parts.
 The second main factor was that our project is designed to control light in a room; however, we did not have easy access to an empty room with a single window, and the amount of sunlight is not a reasonably controlled factor for us to use in rigorous testing.
 Thus, we needed to create an intensive testing rig that required substantially more mechanical development than we originally anticipated.
 The final main factor was that no member of the group had experience with communication over Wi-Fi before working on this project.
-While the SimpleLink SDK[61] used was extremely useful, we found that using it in a meaningful way as applied to our project came with a significant learning curve.
+While the SimpleLink SDK[60] used was extremely useful, we found that using it in a meaningful way as applied to our project came with a significant learning curve.
 Interfacing the Raspberry Pi[7] with the CC3220SF-LAUNCHXL[6, p.
 32] took more than a month-but the majority of that time was mostly spent learning how to use the toolchain and provided drivers.
 Our failure to anticipate this learning curve severely impacted the discrepancies between our projections and the reality of firmware development.